Maffsie/fuzzlr/README.md

 Requirements
 ============
-- A VPS or other internet-connected device (dedicated server, raspberry pi, laptop, internet-connected dishwasher) capable of sending and receiving HTTP/TLS traffic on arbitrary ports, listening on arbitrary ports and, most importantly, running sniproxy.
+- A VPS or other internet-connected device (dedicated server, raspberry pi, laptop, internet-connected dishwasher) capable of sending and receiving HTTP/TLS traffic on arbitrary ports, listening on arbitrary ports and, most importantly, running `sniproxy`.
 - A device of some sort that routes traffic between your network and the internet, which provides DHCP services and allows for software installation, crontasks, simple NAT-based outbound and inbound port translation, and general manipulation of its filesystem and operations.

 Assumptions Made
 ================
 As I'm basing this off a setup I did on my own network, some assumptions are made.
 - Your internet-connected oscillating fan or lightbulb is running Debian or a Debian-based Linux distribution.
-- Your internet gateway device is an OpenWRT router capable of running `unbound` and doing basic packet rerouting via iptables' NAT table.
+- Your internet gateway device is an OpenWRT router capable of running `unbound` and doing basic packet rerouting via `iptables`' NAT table.
 - Your OpenWRT router is running the LuCI web interface or is running `uhttpd` with similar configuration to what LuCI ships with.
 - You have a dynamically-assigned WAN IP address because your ISP is a jerk.